AkiRusProd/face-generator/README.md

 `train_model.py` - GAN model that trains to generate facial images
 >
 `create_gifs.py` - create latent space interpolation and convert it to gifs

+To create gifs you need to run the create_gifs.py script.
+Model is already trained.